Jesse Winker Player Props: Brewers vs. Cubs

-The Milwaukee Brewers, including Jesse Winker and his .375 slugging percentage in past 10 games, including three extra-base hits but no homers), take on starter Kyle Hendricks and the Chicago Cubs at American Family Field, Tuesday at 4:10 PM ET.
+The Milwaukee Brewers, including Jesse Winker and his .367 slugging percentage in past 10 games, including three extra-base hits but no homers), battle starting pitcher Marcus Stroman and the Chicago Cubs at American Family Field, Thursday at 2:10 PM ET.

-In his most recent game, he racked up three RBI (going 1-for-4 with a double and a walk) against the Pirates.
+In his last game he had a hitless showing (0-for-1) against the Cubs.

 Jesse Winker Game Info & Props vs. the Cubs